 To guarantee business continuity for regional outages you must ensure geographic redundancy for both front-end components and the databases.

 Upgrading or downgrading a primary database

-You can upgrade or downgrade a primary database to a different performance level (within the same service tier) without disconnecting any secondary databases.
+You can upgrade or downgrade a primary database to a different compute size (within the same service tier) without disconnecting any secondary databases.
 When upgrading, we recommend that you upgrade the secondary database first, and then upgrade the primary.
 When downgrading, reverse the order: downgrade the primary first, and then downgrade the secondary.
 When you upgrade or downgrade the database to a different service tier, this recommendation is enforced.

 If you created secondary database as part of the failover group configuration it is not recommended to downgrade the secondary database.
 This is to ensure your data tier has sufficient capacity to process your regular workload after failover is activated.

 Due to the high latency of wide area networks, continuous copy uses an asynchronous replication mechanism.
 Asynchronous replication makes some data loss unavoidable if a failure occurs.
 However, some applications may require no data loss.
 To protect these critical updates, an application developer can call the sp_wait_for_database_copy_sync system procedure immediately after committing the transaction.
 Calling sp_wait_for_database_copy_sync blocks the calling thread until the last committed transaction has been transmitted to the secondary database.
 However, it does not wait for the transmitted transactions to be replayed and committed on the secondary. sp_wait_for_database_copy_sync is scoped to a specific continuous copy link.
 Any user with the connection rights to the primary database can call this procedure.

 sp_wait_for_database_copy_sync prevents data loss after failover, but does not guarantee full synchronization for read access.
 The delay caused by a sp_wait_for_database_copy_sync procedure call can be significant and depends on the size of the transaction log at the time of the call.